Breadcrumb

 How do you receive funding priority?

-In order to receive a funding priority, you must include a statement that you are eligible for a funding priority and identify the priority in Attachment 6.
+To receive a funding priority, you must include a statement that you are eligible for a funding priority and identify the priority in Attachment 6.

 Do racial minorities qualify as having disadvantaged backgrounds?